 Tzeni Karezi’s early work

-The budding star found work in the theater almost immediately after graduating in 1954.
+The budding star found work in the theater almost immediately upon graduating in 1954.
 Theatergoers and directors alike were charmed by Karezi’s coquettish yet fierce quality as an actress.

 Tzeni Karezi and the “Golden Age” of Greek cinema